-Even in hot water pipework, experience has shown that SCC is unlikely to occur in 304 and 316 stainless steel where chloride levels are less than 250 ppm (19).
+Even in hot water pipework, experience has shown that SCC is unlikely to occur in 304 and 316 stainless steel where chloride levels are less than 250 mg/L (20).
 Where SCC does occur in hot water pipework, it is often on the outside of pipework exposed to salt water-bearing solutions which concentrate by evaporation.
 Leaching of chlorides from thermal insulation may also be a problem.
-Although insulation is available with a maximum of 10bearing solutions which concentrate by evaporation.
-Leaching of chlorides from thermal insulation may also be a problem.
 Although insulation is available with a maximum of 10 ppm leachable chloride and the presence of a sodium silicate inhibitor, external contamination of the insulation may be more important.
-The guidance in BS 5970 (20) (21) should be followed in respect of the external weatherproofing of insulation.
+The guidance in BS 5970 (21) and BS 5422 (22) should be followed in respect of the external weatherproofing of insulation.
 Appropriate barrier paints can be used to protect stainless steels under insulation.

-Where SCC is a possibility within a process stage, a stress relieving heat treatment or shot peening - where practical - can be used to alleviate this, although steel shot should be avoided as it can cause iron pick-up on the surface.
-Alternatively, higher nickel austenitic or duplex stainless steels are available and do not usually develop chloride SCC below 100 °C (7).
+Where SCC is a possibility within a process stage, a stress relieving heat treatment or shot peening - where practical - can be used to alleviate this, although carbon steel shot should be avoided as it can cause iron pick-up on the surface.
+Alternatively, higher nickel austenitic or duplex stainless steels are available and do not usually develop chloride SCC below 100 °C (8).
 Ferritic grades with little or no nickel content have very high resistance to chloride SCC.
 Some hot water tanks have been made in duplex or ferritic types to provide extra protection against SCC.
 Specialist advice should be sought on their use.